Locations:

 When should I see my healthcare provider?

-Epiglottitis can be life-threatening if swelling closes off air passages to your lungs.
-If you think you or someone you know might have epiglottitis, call 911.
+Epiglottitis can be life-threatening if swelling closes off your airway.
+If you think you or someone you know might have a swollen epiglottis, seek emergency care immediately.

-You should never put anyone with epiglottitis on their back or allow them to have anything in their mouth.
-Try to remain calm, as stress can worsen the tightening of someone’s throat.
+Never put anyone with epiglottitis on their back or allow them to have anything in their mouth.
+This can make it even harder for someone with the condition to breathe.
+Also, try to remain calm, as stress can worsen the tightening of someone’s throat.

 A note from Cleveland Clinic